BallAerospace/COSMOS/_docs/scripting.md

 ### get_cmd_value

 The get_cmd_value method returns reads a value from the most recently sent command packet.
-The pseudo-parameters 'RECEIVED_COUNT', 'RECEIVED_TIMEFORMATTED', and 'RECEIVED_TIMESECONDS' are also supported.
+The pseudo-parameters 'PACKET_TIMESECONDS', 'PACKET_TIMEFORMATTED', 'RECEIVED_COUNT', 'RECEIVED_TIMEFORMATTED', and 'RECEIVED_TIMESECONDS' are also supported.

 Syntax:
 ```ruby